beman-project/optional26/README.md

 #### Basic Build

 This project strives to be as normal and simple a CMake project as possible.
-This build workflow in particular will work, producing a static `example` library, ready to package:
+This build workflow in particular will work, producing a static `beman_optional26` library, ready to package:

 ```shell
 cmake --workflow --preset gcc-14